wherby/wherby.github.io/_posts/2018-1-23-the-tao-in-database.markdown

 1. To achieve high OPS, use No-SQL

-2. Using stream to powerup No-SQL will achieve no-limited performance [Similar idea in the tao of web service [the-tao-in-web-service/](https://wherby.github.io/the-tao-in-web-service/)]
+2. Using stream to powerup No-SQL will achieve no-limited performance [Similar idea in [the-tao-in-web-service/](https://wherby.github.io/the-tao-in-web-service/)]

 # Tao in database [To be continue…]